CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 ### Part 2 - Learn how to query data in Google Sheets using SQL

-Now you've got a good understanding of Google Sheets.
-We can start to use SQL, a powerful tool you will regularly come across when working with databases.
+Now you've got a good understanding of Google Sheets, we can use [SQL](https://www.w3schools.com/sql/sql_intro.asp).
+SQL is a powerful tool you will regularly come across when working with databases, either as a programmer or in many other data roles.

 Watch the video [SQL in Google Sheets](https://www.youtube.com/watch?v=dTNamL30sDg).
 Copy the dataset provided in the video and follow along with the queries as you go.